 Java and C/C++ source code for the MQTT client reference implementation is now available as part of the Eclipse Paho project.
 MQTT is an M2M connectivity protocol that is useful for connections between small devices over low bandwidth networks.
 The Eclipse Paho project provides the reference implementation for the MQTT protocol.
 An MQTT client implementation in the Lua language has also been proposed as a contribution to the Paho project.

-The source code for a new M2M application framework has been made available.
-The purpose of this framework is to create a consistent method for M2M applications to interact with different device types and communication protocols.
+The source code for a new M2M application model has been made available.
+The purpose of this model is to provide a consistent workflow for M2M development, and to allow M2M applications to interact with different device types and communication protocols.
 Creating a consistent framework will enable interoperability and information sharing between M2M applications.

 The Eclipse Koneki project has made available a Lua development tools environment and an integrated simulator for the OMA-DM protocol.
 Lua is a popular programming language for embedded and M2M development.
 Koneki provides Lua developers with an Eclipse-based IDE similar to what is available to Java and C/C++ developers.
 OMA-DM is a device management protocol.
-The new OMA-DM simulator allows developers to test M2M applications running within Eclipse and connecting to an OMA-DM server.
+The new OMA-DM simulator allows developers to test interactions between a simulated M2M device running in Eclipse, and an OMA-DM server.

 The Eclipse M2M Industry Working Group is open to participation by any individual or organization working on M2M solutions.
 The current active participants include Band XI, Eurotech, IBM, and Sierra Wireless.
 More information about the M2M IWG can be found at http://wiki.eclipse.org/Machine-to-Machine